 NOTE: Hand tighten the compression gauge only!
 Do not use any type of tool to get it tight.

-Record this compression reading on a piece of paper.
+Write down the compression reading, along with the cylinder's number, on a piece of paper.

-Now repeat steps 3 thru' 6 on the other 3 cylinders.
+Repeat steps 4 thru' 7 on the remaining cylinders.

 - Engine threw a rod.